wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Flow.md

 For example, create a group for each class at a school or each fitness class (yoga, TRX, etc) in a gym.

-1. Create a list of site members to add to the relevant group, identified by one of the following: name, email address, phone number, contactId.
+1. Create a list of site members to add to the relevant group, identified by one of the following: name, email address, phone number, contact ID.
 2. Create a group by calling [Create Group](https://dev.wix.com/docs/rest/crm/community/groups/groups/create-group).
 3. Call [Query Members](https://dev.wix.com/docs/rest/crm/members-contacts/members/members/query-members) to get the site member data.
 4. Map the site members to add to the group to their IDs as returned in step 3.
 5. Add the site members to the group by calling [Add Group Members](https://dev.wix.com/docs/rest/crm/community/groups/members/add-group-members) with the site member IDs collected above.

-## Manage Bulk Emailing to Group Members
+## Manage bulk emailing to group members

 For example, send automated emails to group members.